jorgecarleitao/arrow2/guide/src/ffi.md

 ```

 Note that this assumes that `array` and `schema` are valid pointers and
-that the data on it is also layed out according to the c data interface.
+that the data on it is also laid out according to the c data interface.
 This is impossible to prove at neither compile nor run-time and is thus
 intrinsically `unsafe`.